"The bloody academy of fate, do not run away from this destiny."

-Sinister Scythe: the Artemis transformed into a scythe by the hands Yuuki, Juuri, and Kaname.
+Sinister Scythe: The Artemis transformed into a scythe by the hands of Yuuki, Juri, and Kaname.

 Teen Genius: Zero.
 He either skips classes or sleeps through them, and yet has excellent grades.
 According to the fanbook this is because he only needs to hear things once to understand it.
 Also Aidou Hanabusa who was called "child genius".

 The Beautiful Elite: The vampires.
 Later, possible deconstructed with characters that, despite everything, still suffer and hide their pain under this.

 Zero: Coming here to talk?
 You don't really think that would make a difference, do you?
 Discussing things like turning humans into vampires.
 But of course you transformed from a vampire into a human.
 On the other side of this door, I sense an arrogant Pureblood who does nothing but torment people.

 Took a Level in Badass: Yuuki becoming an Action Girl post-transforming back into a vampire, and subverted with Kaien, who was badass before, and demonstrated it in later chapters.